Skip to main content

 • You have been wearing a night guard for years, but your upper front teeth have continued to shorten and your bite no longer feels right.

-• You are starting to see exposed margins or visible wear on your front teeth and you can tell the problem is beyond what a single repair can solve.
+• You are starting to see exposed margins or visible wear on your front teeth and can tell the problem is beyond what a single repair can solve.

 If any of those describe where you are, a consultation with Dr. Marlin can establish the diagnostic picture and the specific options for your case.